harinis0812/enterprise-multimodal-ai-document-intelligence/README.md

-# Enterprise-Grade Multimodal AI Document Intelligence Platform Using Agentic AI
+# Enterprise-Grade Multimodal AI Document Intelligence Platform using Agentic AI
-An enterprise-grade Agentic AI platform for intelligent document understanding and automated knowledge workflows.
-The system processes PDFs, scanned documents, images, tables, charts, and forms using multimodal AI, OCR, Vision Language Models (VLMs), and Large Language Models (LLMs).
-It employs autonomous AI agents for document ingestion, reasoning, retrieval, validation, and context-aware question answering, delivering accurate, source-grounded insights with scalable enterprise-grade performance.
+An enterprise-grade AI platform that transforms unstructured enterprise documents into actionable knowledge using Agentic AI and intelligent workflow orchestration.
+The platform leverages multiple autonomous AI agents to parse, understand, summarize, compare, validate, translate, and generate reports from business documents.
+Built with FastAPI, LangGraph, Ollama, PostgreSQL, React, Docker, and modern MLOps practices, it provides a scalable and production-ready solution for enterprise document intelligence.